arkency/posts/posts/2022-11-03-test-which-reminded-me-why-i-dont-really-like-rspec.md

     expect(address.reload.zip_code).to eq(new_zip_code)
   end

-  test "when user has not have any address and want to change something in their address create address with given params" do
+  specify "when user has not have any address and want to change something in their address create address with given params" do
     result =
       expect {
         Api::Students::Update.call(current_user: user, params: { last_name: "something", zip_code: new_zip_code })